sveltia/sveltia-cms/README.md

   - Navigate between the global media folder and per-collection media folders[^6].
   - Copy the public URL or file path of one or more selected assets to clipboard.
   - Copy the text or image data of of a selected asset to clipboard.
-  - Download one or more selected assets.
+  - Download one or more selected assets at once.
+  - Delete one or more selected assets at once.
   - Upload multiple assets at once, including files in nested folders, by browsing or dragging and dropping them into the library[^5].
   - Sort or filter assets by name or file type.
   - View asset details, including size, dimensions, and a list of entries that use the selected asset.